 We understand that once you make the decision to seek a divorce from your spouse, you want the process to move along quickly.
 This is especially important in a divorce involving large amounts of wealth, where you want the proceedings to remain private.
 By completing the process quickly, we seek to avoid having someone leak information about the divorce to the media before we are ready to release the information.
 Trust that we will find the balance between coming to a quick resolution on the negotiations while protecting your desire to have the most successful outcome.

-Call The Cossitt Law Firm as soon as possible at 970-488-1887 to discuss your situation.
+Contact The Cossitt Law Firm as soon as possible to discuss your situation.
 Trust our experience and professionalism to give you the best possible level of representation in your divorce proceedings.

 If you have decided to get a divorce, the next steps can seem daunting.
 Here we provide a few answers to common questions about filing for divorce.